GWTReact/gwt-react/DOCUMENTATION.md

     </div>);
 ```

-This preprocessor compiles down to a bunch of <code>React.createElement</code> calls.
+The JSX preprocessor compiles the above down to a bunch of <code>React.createElement</code> calls e.g.

 ```javascript
     var rootElement =